-I’m delighted I can finally add Greece to my dive map whereas it was actually my third trip.
+I’m delighted I can finally add Greece to my dive map, whereas it was actually my third trip.
 The first time I celebrated my 12th birthday near Athens and I taught myself how to read Greek.
 I guess it was the trip that made me fall in love with travelling and language learning.
 After exploring Crete in 2003 and becoming a scuba diver in 2009, I was eager to return to Greece to go scuba diving… but where?
-It was until I hard about diving in Alonissos in 2017.
+It was until I heard about diving in Alonissos in 2017.

 Alonissos National Marine Park: a refuge for monk seaks and dolphins

 Alonnisos National Marine Park was created in 1992 and was Greece’s first marine protected area.
 It covers 2,260 km2 and includes seven islands and 22 small islets.

 The Park is divided into 3 zone A, B and C. Zone C, the core of the Park is around Piperi Island and has the highest level of protection.
 This is where the endangered monk seals (Monachus Monachus) live and breed.

 They can sometimes be seen around Alonissos, but you will need to be extremely lucky as this is rare.
 With about 700 individuals left in the entire Mediterranean Sea, the monk seal is now the rarest seal on Earth.
 The colony of Alonissos National Marine Park counts between 55 to 60 individuals.
 It is sadly the biggest in the Mediterranean Sea.
 However, the fact they chose Alonissos National Park as their home shows the quality of the ecosystem.